Can You Stop Harassing Phone Calls from Debt Collectors?

 - You may file a complaint with the Consumer Financial Protection Bureau. https://help.consumerfinance.gov/app/debtcollection/ask#currentPage=0

 - You can write a letter to the debt collection agency (not to the original lender).
-Sample letters for this type of correspondence can be found on the Consumer Financial Protection Bureau’s website. http://www.consumerfinance.gov/askcfpb/1695/ive-been-contacted-debt-collector-how-do-i-reply.html
+You can find sample letters for this type of correspondence on the Consumer Financial Protection Bureau’s website. http://www.consumerfinance.gov/askcfpb/1695/ive-been-contacted-debt-collector-how-do-i-reply.html

 - You may contact your state’s attorney general.